-A member of the Men and Abortion Network is a person or organization with at least three years of experience on a national or international level of promoting healing and creating awareness in regard to the post-abortive male.
+A member of the Men and Abortion Network is a person or organization with at least three years of experience on a national or international level of promoting healing and creating awareness in regard to the after abortion male.
 Members are available for speaking engagements.
 See schedule.

 Kevin Burke, LSW

-Kevin is a graduate of The Bryn Mawr Graduate School of Social Work.
-His presentations address the effects of abortion on men, couples and families and effective post abortion ministry for Clergy and Counselors.
+Kevin is author of Tears of the Fisherman: Recovery for Men Wounded by Abortion.
+His presentations address the effects of abortion on men, couples and families and effective after abortion ministry for Clergy and Counselors.

 Catherine Coyle, RN, PhD

 Catherine Coyle earned her doctorate in Educational Psychology (area of Human Development) at the University of Wisconsin.
 She is a registered nurse and holds a master’s degree in clinical psychiatric nursing.
 She has taught at both Edgewood College and the University of Wisconsin in Madison.
 Dr. Coyle developed a healing program for men who have been hurt by abortion and has scientifically documented its effectiveness.
 She is the author of the book Men and Abortion: A Path to Healing, which is based on her research and is available from Life Cycle Books (1-800-214-5849).